 Limited Purpose Cards

 Unlike other types of cards, limited purpose cards are not universally accepted.
-They come with a minimum payment and finance charge and can be used for buying designated goods/services.
+They come with a minimum payment and finance charge and can be used to buy designated goods/services.
 See Shopping & Merchandise Cards (Explained)

 Business Credit Cards

-Business credit cards are aimed at business owners who want to keep their private and professional transactions separate.
-Nevertheless, your private credit history will still be taken into consideration.
+Business credit cards are aimed at business owners who want to separate their private and professional transactions.
+Nevertheless, your private credit history will still be considered.
 See Business Credit Card Offers.

 Interest Rates, Fees, & Other Expenses of Credit Card Use

-Regardless of its specific type, every credit card comes with a certain interest rate, credit card fees, and other expenses.
-Understanding how card issuers calculate these fees will help you not only choose the best credit card for your needs but also manage your card payments and expenses better.
+Regardless of its specific type, every credit card comes with a particular interest rate, credit card fees, and other expenses.
+Understanding how card issuers calculate these fees will help you choose the best credit card for your needs and better manage your card payments and costs.

 Credit Card Interest Rates

-One of the key features of your card, the interest rate is calculated and expressed as an annual percentage rate (APR).
-Depending on the card issuer and the type of credit card, there are two main types of interest rates – fixed and variable – in addition to other different types of APRs.
+One of the key features of your card is the interest rate, which is calculated and expressed as an annual percentage rate (APR).
+Depending on the card issuer and the credit card type, there are two main types of interest rates – fixed and variable – in addition to other different types of APRs.

-Unlike fixed interest rates, which can only change in certain circumstances, variable interest rates will always vary depending on some different interest rate.
-In addition to that, your card can also have different APRs for your different balances, as well as a periodic rate for a period of less than a year.
+Unlike fixed interest rates, which can only change in certain circumstances, variable interest rates will always vary depending on different interest rates.
+In addition to that, your card can also have different APRs for your other balances, as well as a periodic rate for less than a year.

 Common Credit Card Fees

-If you look at your card agreement, you’ll see that your issuer takes a number of additional fees here and there.
-Most of them you can avoid, like cash advance fee, a finance charge, or expedited payment fee.
-Others, like annual fees and balance transfer fees, usually can’t be avoided.
+If you look at your card agreement, you’ll see that your issuer takes several additional fees here and there.
+Most of them you can avoid, like cash advance fees, finance charges, or expedited payment fees.
+Others, like annual and balance transfer fees, usually can’t be avoided.

-The fees and additional expenses depend solely on the card issuer, which is why you should take your time and compare offers before you sign an agreement.
-For example, some issuers don’t charge an annual fee at all, while others charge their cardholders anywhere between $20 and $500.
+The fees and additional expenses depend solely on the card issuer, so you should take your time and compare offers before signing an agreement.
+For example, some issuers don’t charge an annual fee, while others charge their cardholders anywhere between $20 and $500.

 Using Multiple Credit Cards

-If you decide to apply for multiple credit card offers anyway, you should at least make sure to pick them carefully.
-Choose cards without annual fees and don’t carry a balance.
-Also, do your best to pay your credit card bills on time, or you’ll have to deal with the additional expenses in the form of late fees.
+If you decide to apply for multiple credit card offers anyway, you should at least pick them carefully.
+Choose cards without annual fees, and don’t carry a balance.
+Also, do your best to pay your credit card bills on time, or you’ll have to deal with the additional expense of late fees.

 Protecting Yourself from Becoming a Victim of Credit Card Fraud

 There are many threats, online and offline alike, that endanger the security of your credit cards.
-The fact that your money is not directly compromised is one of the greatest benefits of credit cards, but that still doesn’t mean that you cannot fall victim to credit card frauds.
+One of the greatest benefits of credit cards is that your money is not directly compromised, but that still doesn’t mean you cannot fall victim to credit card fraud.
 Here’s how to stay protected: